 It is normal for high school teachers to be anxious before teaching a new class.
-You've been there and you know what if feels like.
+You have been there, and you know what it feels like.
 By building a strong relationship with your teacher, and offering support, they should begin to trust you.
 Once this happens, the likelihood of the teacher seeking you out to talk about what is troubling them will be easier.